total-typescript/total-typescript-book/book-content/chapters/13-modules-scripts-declaration-files.md

 type test = Expect<Equal<typeof state, { id: string }>>;
 ```

 Here, `DEBUG` acts like a global variable.
-In our hypothetical project, `DEBUG` is only referenced in this file and is introduced into the global scope by an external tool that we don't have control over.
+In our hypothetical project, `DEBUG` is only referenced in this file and is introduced into the global scope by an external script that we don't have control over.

 Currently, there is an error below `DEBUG` because TypeScript cannot resolve the type of `state` returned by `DEBUG.getState()`.